 Notations 1-to-201 have each filled out that doubling, but each is not “finished.”
 The dynamics of each do not end.
 A necessary part of the whole, each notation continues to evolve and change.
 Every action, every thought-word-and-deed, becomes part of the fabric of the whole.7 Yes, that is the whole universe.

-Just 202.3456+ notations.
-One might ask, “From where does that first notation come?” and the answer brings back into play the concept of infinity, but here the infinite is defined as continuity, symmetry, and harmony.
+Just 202 notations.
+One may well ask, “From where does that first notation come?” and the answer brings back into play the concept of infinity, but here the infinite is defined as continuity, symmetry, and harmony.
 All are abstractions, but all describe very particular forms and functions.
-This hypothesis is so important for this model of the universe it is on the top of each homepage: CONTINUITY•SYMMETRY•HARMONY.
+This hypothesis is so important for this model of the universe, it is on the top of each homepage: